CityOfZion/neo-tools/README.md

     * raw mem pool
   * Network Vitals - get the vitals for all nodes on a given net
   * Node Vitals - get the vitals for a node

+## Developer's Note

+I apologize if the command-line arguments and capabilities aren't consistent across all modules yet.
+Due to time constraints I've been adding them as needed.
+I leave it as an exercise to the astute contributor to implement any examples where necessary.

 ## Roadmap